2024 LRF Public Policy Agenda

 - Coverage standards in public and private health insurance systems to protect access to all approved anticancer regimens including, but not limited to oral and intravenous drugs, injections, cellular and gene therapy, surgery, radiation and transplantation.

-- Implementation of policies which support the development of new therapies and clinical trials for rare diseases and policies which assist and encourage patient participation.
+- Implementation of policies which support the development of new therapies and clinical trials for rare diseases.

 - Revision of clinical trial enrollment criteria to encourage more diversity among trial enrollees, accompanied by outreach and education efforts to increase trial enrollment among the elderly, rural residents, and ethnic and racial minorities.

-The Lymphoma Research Foundation endorses legislation which recognizes the increased number of cancer survivors in the United States and the needs of people living with and after a lymphoma diagnosis.
+The Lymphoma Research Foundation endorses policies which recognizes the increased number of cancer survivors in the United States and the needs of people living with and after a lymphoma diagnosis.
 These efforts include:

 - Legislation which protects access to quality health insurance for anyone with a preexisting condition.

-- Health care payment and delivery reforms that will incentivize delivery of quality survivorship care for patients across the cancer care continuum.
-Among these reforms are education and provider reimbursement for cancer care planning to improve planning services for all people with lymphoma.
+- Health care payment and delivery reforms that will incentivize delivery of quality survivorship care for patients across the cancer care continuum, inclusive of education and provider reimbursement for cancer care planning.

 Become An Advocate